christopherhanke/mtg_app/README.md

 **First approach**

 Getting data related to MtG Cards from a second market webshop.
 Data shall be further used.
 Test case is printing them to command line.

+**Second step**

+Test cases are stored in json file for further usage.
+For now data will be replaced on execution.
+Further development to adding new information to data.